Protecting data, as well as utilising it, is fundamental to business success

-With such a vast amount of information processed online, businesses are placing higher demands on their servers and IT resources, and increasingly looking to third-party data centres to support continuous growth and enhance productivity.
+With such a vast amount of information processed online, businesses are placing higher demands on their servers and IT resources, and increasingly looking to third-party data centers to support continuous growth and enhance productivity.

 Until recently, corporate server rooms have traditionally been located on-site.

-However, as more and more companies experience increasing demands on resources, the limitations of server rooms have resulted in a shift away from on-premises hosting, and a move to data centres to ease efficiency woes.
+However, as more and more companies experience increasing demands on resources, the limitations of server rooms have resulted in a shift away from on-premises hosting, and a move to data centers to ease efficiency woes.

 The workload involved in maintaining your own server room is a major drawback to many businesses, and the costs of investing in and managing on-site servers can be significant.

 Keeping your network-local presents a major challenge to expanding businesses who require offsite networking capabilities, and other limitations in terms of physical space requirements, scalability to support growth, and maintaining ageing and depreciating hardware assets have seen businesses move away from on-site hosting.

 For industries such as banking and education, where large amounts of sensitive data are constantly being generated, the efficiency and security offered by data centers make them the natural choice.